sabirhusseinbalal/react-redux-simple-app/README.md

-# React Redux State Management App
+# A Simple React Redux App
 --------
-### A React project utilizing Redux for state management.
+### A Simple React project utilizing Redux for state management.
 This repository showcases how to integrate React with Redux, including examples of actions, reducers, and dispatching state updates.

 # Employee Management App